stijnvanhoey/bikekitchen_website/README.md

 # Bikekitchen

 Bikekitchen is an open working space to repair your bike.
-Tools, beers and assistance are available each Monday (14-18h) and Thursday (18-22h) at the *Binnenweg*, Brugse Poort  and each Wednesday (18-21h) at the *Standaertsite*, Ledeberg.
+Tools, beers and assistance are available each Monday (14-18h) and Thursday (18-22h) at [Treck Hostel](http://www.treckhostel.be), Groendreef 51, Brugse Poort, Gent  and each Wednesday (18-21h) at the *Standaertsite*, Hoveniersstraat 40, Ledeberg, Gent.

 # Theme